 While this is not exactly scientific data, it seems to me that those folks who live here don't have that same itchy swollen and red reaction to bites.
 Probably some sort of immunity thing going on.
 Anyway locals may forget that a mosquito bite can be really annoying if you are having one of those terrible reactions.
 This will explain why local folks don't acknowledge mosquito bites in a satisfying way.
 The buzzing however...
 I have not heard of any immunity to that.

 Centipedes: Should you be so unlucky to encounter one of these pre-historic leftovers I feel sympathy for your reaction.
 I have to warn you that they come in several denominations, the most common is dark brown and up to 6 inches long... looks deadly horrifying.
 Unless you are a child or have compromised health, these will likely not be any more painful than a bee sting... nothing like what one might expect from appearances.
 The other one is not so abundant but is no more than half the size of the big ones, they are much lighter and usually have some blue on them.
-I have gotten nipped by one of these too and I'd go for the big one every time.
+I have gotten nipped by one of these too and I'd prefer the big one every time.
 You probably won't see one of these but squash away as far as I am concerned.
 The big ones do not deserve the horrified reaction they get from almost everyone, yet you could easily see one of these.
-After you freak-out when you see one, perhaps you can calm yourself down by remembering that they have no interest in you.
+After you see one and freak-out, perhaps you can calm yourself down by remembering that they have no interest in you.
 If they pinch you, it will swell get warm and hurt... but honestly it is still in the bee-sting category.
-The little blue buggers though, still not hospital bad but ouch the burn!
+The little blue buggers deliver a bit more pain... still not hospital bad but ouch the burn!

 Other Beasties No, I did not cover all the critters.
-On land there is still the scorpion - there are several of these too but rare even in the dry side which they prefer.
-As long as you don't stick your hand under boards and stones the chances are slim you will get to see one.
-There are snakes, but even if you encounter one you will probably mis-identify it as a worm which it resembles in many ways.
+On land there is still the scorpion - there are several varieties of these too but all are rare, even in the dry side, which they prefer.
+As long as you don't stick your hand under boards and stones (really not a wise behavior most outside places, not just here) the chances are slim you will get to see one.
+There are snakes, but even if you encounter one you will probably mis-identify it as a worm, which it resembles in many ways living in the soil like worms.
 There may be a few more which I have not mentioned, but if I can't remember them then you probably won't encounter one ;)

-Of course there is the ocean, which you will probably go in no matter what I say, a hotbed of painful experiences.
-Dangers there are extensive including such horrors as rocks and coral (you laugh, but scrape you leg on one and then chuckle!), rip-tides, weird sets of huge waves that come out of nowhere (almost lost the whole family to one of these once), Jelly fish - nearly never, and of course: Sharks.
+Of course there is the ocean - which you will probably go in no matter what I say - and its hotbed of painful experiences.
+Dangers there are extensive, including such horrors as rocks and coral (you may laugh, but scrape your leg on one and then see if you chuckle!), rip-tides, weird sets of huge waves that come out of nowhere (almost lost the whole family to one of these once on the rugged north coast!), Jelly fish - nearly never, and of course: Sharks.
 My personal favorite is a lack of air.

-It is odd that the most likely danger is the one which should be most obvious.
-Our lungs do not work well under water, and if you are having any fun at all then you'll likely find yourself farther away from the air, at least once, then you really prefer.
+It is odd that the most likely danger is this one, which should be obvious, but gets nowhere near the notoriety it deserves.
+Our lungs do not work well under water, and if you are having any fun at all, then you'll likely find yourself farther away from the air, at least once, then you really prefer.
 I'm just pointing out the most likely way to die from Hawaiian ocean is drowning.
 But you knew that already, right?...
 Right?